cocos/cocos-docs/en/shader/surface-shader/builtin-surface-shader.md

 In the properties section, you can see that the `properties` of `opaque` is defined as `properties: &props`, while the `properties` of `transparent` is defined as `properties: *props`。

-This is a reuse mechanism of sections in CCEffect.
+This is a reuse mechanism of sections in `CCEffect`.

 `properties: &props` means to name the current `properties` as `props`.